 Other sizes: None

-What we like: Good durability and a classic look.
+What we like: Good durability in a classy and time-tested design.

 What we don’t: Ice retention still isn’t great.

-For many people and uses, Yetis and other high-end coolers on this list are overkill.
+For many people and uses, YETIs and other high-end coolers on this list are overkill.
 And if you want a step up from a budget model but don’t need premium cooling or a bear-proof design, the Coleman Steel Belted is a nice middle ground.
-At $120, you get a tough build with metal components, along with a classic look that’s been a mainstay at campgrounds and backyard cookouts for decades.
+At around $150 on Amazon at the time of publishing, you get a tough build with metal components along with a classic look that’s been a mainstay at campgrounds and backyard cookouts for decades.
 The claimed four days of ice retention may be a little optimistic in the real world, but this cooler is more than enough for road tripping, campouts, and day use.
-And we like the 54-quart capacity, which beats out the Yeti Tundra while managing to weigh 4 pounds less.
+And we like the 54-quart capacity, which beats out the YETI’s popular Tundra 45 while managing to weigh 4 pounds less.

 See the Coleman Steel Belted Cooler